 How to Beat a Los Angeles County Traffic Ticket

-TicketBust has been helping California drivers prepare Trial by Written Declaration’s for over 14 years.
+TicketBust has been helping California drivers who get an LA traffic ticket prepare Trial by Written Declaration’s for over 14 years.
 In fact, tens of thousands of vehicle tickets in California have been contested using our system.
 We are the original traffic ticket fighter and the TicketBust system has been developed specifically to prepare all your documents properly based on how you answer a few questions.
 This way you can fight your ticket, knowing you have maximized your chances of having the court dismiss your LA County traffic ticket.

 Los Angeles County Traffic Tickets

 You may be surprised to know that commercial truck drivers include a much larger group than just “big rigs”.
 The list includes: a motortruck or truck tractor with 3+ axles or that is towing another vehicle, a passenger vehicle, school bus, farm labor vehicle with passengers, any vehicle transporting explosives, or a trailer bus.
 This is one of the most common LA traffic tickets because of the amount of commerce that occurs in Los Angeles.
 Hundreds of thousands of commercial trucks go down LA freeways everyday — and drivers get these tickets way to often!

 Did you know that you aren’t allowed to pass the white limit line when you are stopped at an intersection?
 From our experience, this can be a common ticket issued in the county of Los Angeles, so be on the lookout and stay behind that solid white line.
 This is a surprisingly expensive la traffic ticket, so trust us — don’t pass the limit line!